Cebu Pacific: Aviation Partnership Philippines

 In April 2005, Aviation Partnership Philippines (A plus) was initially formed as joint venture of Singapore Airlines Engineering Company and Cebu Pacific to provide line and light maintenance service and started its operation in July of the similar year.
 In November 2020, Cebu Pacific took over the Aplus.

 AirSWIFT

 On October 7, 2024, Cebu Pacific announced the acquisition of AirSWIFT for PHP 1.75 billion, approved by ALI Capital Corp and Cebu Pacific's board of directors.
 Following the acquisition, there were no changes in the flight schedule and services of AirSWIFT.

-Currently, AirSWIFT operates flights from Manila and Clark to El Nido and from El Nido to other popular tourist sites in the Philippines such as Boracay, Cebu, Coron and Bohol.
+During its time with Cebu Pacific and its integration period to CebGo, AirSWIFT operated flights from Manila and Clark to El Nido and from El Nido to other popular tourist sites in the Philippines such as Boracay, Cebu, Coron and Bohol.

+It was completely consolidated into CebGo in the second semester of 2026.

 1Aviation Groundhandling

-On March 2018, Cebu Pacific created the 1Aviation after Manila International Airport Authority (MIAA) did not renew the contract of MIASCOR Ground Handling Corp due to series of luggage theft involving the subsequent staffs.
-In July 2018, Cebu Pacific sold its 60% shares in 1Aviation Ground Handling Services Corp. to the Philippine Airport Ground Support Solutions, Inc. (PAGSS), a company led by Jefferson G. Cheng.
+In March 2018, Cebu Pacific created a subsidiary 1Aviation Ground Handling Services Corp., after the Manila International Airport Authority (MIAA) did not renew the contract of MIASCOR Ground Handling Corporation due to a series of luggage theft.
+In July 2018, Cebu Pacific sold its 60% shares in 1Aviation to the Philippine Airport Ground Support Solutions, Inc. (PAGSS), a company led by Jefferson G. Cheng.